BhosxzTechke/Claude-Antiks-Guide/README.md

   → 2.
 Project AGENTS.md          (Claude Desktop)   → review & approve
   → 3.
 Add the starter kit        (download + extract)
   → 4.
 Open in Claude Code        (read, inspect, confirm) → 5.
-Create the project skeleton
+Create the project skeleton  (part by part)
   → 6.
 Implement the design system   (ChatGPT image → Claude Code) → 7.
 Build UI with the verify loop
   → 8.
 Build one task at a time